Ms. Meyers is a mom, teacher, and author who writes about issues in early childhood education and parenting.

 - Play kids' music that rhymes while in the car.
 This is one of the easiest ways to instill phonological awareness in children.
 Some favorites include beloved performers: Hap Palmer, Linda Arnold, Charlotte Diamond, Dr. Jean, and Joe Scruggs.

-To make meaningful connections with the printed word, children need rich and varied life experiences.
+Once again, when it comes to teaching comprehension, parents are best suited for the task.
+To make meaningful connections with the printed word, youngsters need rich and varied life experiences.
 A kid who has never strayed from the inner-city will not get much from a story about farm life.
-A kid who has never visited an aquarium will not have the background needed to comprehend a text on marine life.
-Moms and dads can boost comprehension by remembering the mantra: Comprehension is the key that turns sounding out into reading.
+Conversely, a child who has only lived on a farm will lack the background that's needed to comprehend a story about commuting during rush hour.

-Always follow up a story with a discussion or activity.
-Studies show that comprehension increases greatly when reading is followed up by discussing the book or doing an activity.
+- Always following up a story with a discussion or activity.
+Studies show that comprehension increases greatly when reading is followed by discussing the book or doing an activity.
 Parents might ask: “What was your favorite part?” or “Who was your favorite character and why?”
 They might ask their child to draw a picture of an alternate ending or help them write a story with a similar plot or theme.